-The 300 and 316 units of convertible bonds issued by tBPC were acquired by the Company, each amounting to \$30,000 and \$31,600 in 2023 and 2022, respectively, which were classified as financial assets measured at fair value through profit or loss.
+The 300 units of convertible bonds issued by tBPC were acquired by the Company, amounting to \$30,000 in 2023, which was classified as financial assets measured at fair value through profit or loss.
 Please refer to note 6(b).